codesnerd/teaching-git/README.md

 1. Repository is just a folder in Git.
 1. Always make a repo before starting to code.
 1. Keep committing code after finishing ever feature.
+1. Make a Pull Request after your work is done.
+1. Never close your computer without pushing code to Github.
 1. Keep you commit messages relevant to your feature.
-1. Make a Pull Request after your work is done.

 ## Resources